|Bell P-39 Airacobra

 The parts are clean and clear of any flash or mold marks and go together well.
 The engraved panel line are crisp and well defined.
 I did have an issue with the fit of the clear parts, the canopy was a little too narrow and the doors didn't sit very well in the closed position.

-Eduard and several other companies make a resin engine compartment, flaps, wheel wells etc. but other than the verlinden set, there's nothing i've found available to detail the weapons bay
+Eduard and several other companies make a resin engine compartment, flaps, wheel wells etc. CMK makes a nice resin upgrade for the Weapons bay/nose wheel compartment

 The "Weekend Edition"